andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 canyon walls like a sure-footed Norwegian coastal goat.

-Halfway through the journey the ferric goat rumbles to a stop, whereupon the conductor announces over the intercom that we will be stopping at the
+Halfway through the journey the ferric goat rumbles to a stop, whereupon the conductor announces over the intercom that we will be stopping at the Kjosfossen waterfall.

 Above the waterfall things